JannieI/canvas-server-V3/docs/API specification.md

 The general format of each Canvas-related API call is:

-    HTTP-Method {{host}}/canvasdata/:resource-name?query-string,
+    HTTP-Method {{ host }} / canvasdata / {{ :resource-name }} ?query-string

     WHERE:
         HTTP-Method - GET, PUT, POST, DELETE
-        {{host}} - the url for the Canvas Server, which could be http://localhost:8000 for the local server running Node & Express. canvasdata - fixed portion of the route :resource-name - a value from the list of resources provided below, ie dashboards, widgets, etc.
+        {{ host }} - the url for the Canvas Server, which could be http://localhost:8000 for the local server running Node & Express. canvasdata - fixed portion of the route
+        {{ :resource-name }} - a value from the list of resources provided below, ie dashboards, widgets, etc.
         ?query-string - optional identification of a specific resource required.
 For example, when adding a new record this is not filled in.
 When deleting a record, one has to identify the record, for example ?id=1

 *Notes:*